 Emotes for Stream Subs

-Twitch emotes are incentives to your followers to support you.
+Twitch emotes are incentives for your followers to support you.
 They create a fun way for your subscribers to engage with you and your community.
-Creative emotes that represent your brand while also being relevant on other channels may send additional viewers your way when they encounter your emotes elsewhere.
+Creative emotes that represent your brand while also being relevant on other competing Twitch channels may send additional viewers your way when they encounter your emotes elsewhere.

 Twitch Graphics Design Tips